navapbc/wic-participant-recertification-portal/README.md

 ## I want to set this up for my WIC State Agency.
 How do I do that?

 Ready to jump in?
 Great!
-Dig into the [getting started documentation](@TODO) to understand how to get up and running and how to customize this project for your WIC agency.
-Take a look at the [architecture](@TODO) documentation to see how all of the components fit together.
+Dig into the [getting started documentation](./docs/README.md) to understand how to get up and running and how to customize this project for your WIC agency.

 ## Project components